 - Monitor and prevent complications

-- Begin therapy to prevent further alcohol use
+- Start therapy to avoid further alcohol use

 Treating Alcohol Withdrawal Symptoms